 A particular example of this is the protection of long wave time transmitter service, the reception is protected throughout Europe while the coverage of the transmitter and the associated receivers is limited to specific countries.
 It is advisable to leave the restrictions in the EC decision as they are for the moment but relax the restrictions as much as possible on a national basis and keep track of these relaxations.

-CEPT also advises to continue to develop SRD receiver specifications and / or alternative mitigation techniques, where needed, in collaboration between ETSI and the CEPT, to improve spectrum sharing and spectrum efficiency through standardisation.
-E.g. ETSI EG 201 399 [51] and ETSI TR 102 914 [50] procedures for choosing receiver minimum performance, where justified, for Harmonised European Standards) and associated regulatory guidance (e.g. an ECC Recommendation similar to ERC/REC 74-01 on unwanted emissions in the spurious domain) [23].
+CEPT cooperates with ETSI in the area of receiver performance to ensure coherence between the regulatory framework and relevant Harmonised European Standards.
+CEPT invites ETSI to continue to develop improved SRD receiver specifications and/or alternative mitigation techniques, where needed, in collaboration between ETSI and the CEPT, to improve spectrum sharing and spectrum efficiency through standardisation in the case where various SRD applications need to share the same band.
+E.g. ETSI EG 201 399 [51] and ETSI TR 102 914 [50] procedures for choosing receiver minimum performance, where justified, for Harmonised European Standards and associated regulatory guidance (e.g. an ECC Recommendation similar to ERC/REC 74-01 on unwanted emissions in the spurious domain [23]).
+The receiver specifications are a prerequisite for CEPT to perform compatibility studies and investigate spectrum access methods.

 The result would be a regime of certifiable receiver performance standards and associated regulations that protect the rights of compliant receivers, provide a level of certainty to entrant systems and especially the new emerging class of more dynamic sharing entrants, and grant no rights to rogue receivers that fail to comply with the basic standards that they will in the future be required to meet.
 This could also lead to a situation where new applications can be introduced and usage restrictions could be removed by using newer, state-of-the-art equipment.